cat and dog resting

 MFOA History / Timeline

-Today, MFOA has an active Board and staff working together with 1,500 supporters statewide to move animal protection issues to the forefront in the legislature and with the public in general.
+Today, MFOA has an active Board and staff working together with 1,500 supporters statewide to move animal protection issues to the forefront in the legislature and the public in general.
 This has provided MFOA with the ability to organize and develop two-year campaigns to educate, advocate, coordinate and support accompanying legislation.
-Major MFOA initiatives / issues began with increasing the penalties for animal cruelty, revamping the State Animal Welfare Program; bringing attention to the cruelty of coyote killing programs and the treatment of circus elephants; and with HSUS, leading a statewide referendum to ban the hunting of Maine black bears with the use of bait, hounds and traps where MFOA offices served as state headquarters.
-MFOA has initiated major legisltive campaigns to ban canned hunting, puppy mills, wildlife trapping and harness racing/horse slaughter, and we are proud of the eleven separate successful pieces of legislation that have improved the lives of Maine’s companion animals, especially dogs.
+Major MFOA initiatives began with increasing the penalties for animal cruelty, revamping the State Animal Welfare Program; bringing attention to the cruelty of coyote killing programs and the treatment of circus elephants, and with the support of The Humane Society of the United States, leading a statewide referendum to ban the hunting of Maine black bears with the use of bait, hounds and traps with MFOA offices serving as state headquarters.
+MFOA has initiated major legislative campaigns to ban canned hunting, puppy mills, wildlife trapping and harness racing/horse slaughter.
+And we are proud of the eleven successful pieces of legislation that have improved the lives of Maine’s companion animals, especially dogs.
 MFOA has led the way.
-Never easy, but tirelessly speaking up for animals.
+Never easy, but we continue to tirelessly speak up for animals.

-MFOA’s scope of issues is wide, spending considerable time researching, writing, assembling fact sheets, creating testimony, etc. for all the issues listed above and many more.
+MFOA’s scope of issues is wide, requiring considerable time researching, writing, assembling fact sheets, creating testimony, etc. for a variety of issues.
 Materials must be designed for the general public, our supporters, media and legislators.
-MFOA programs include our 25-year commitment to our ‘Dogs Chained for Life’, a Pet Club for elementary and middle school age students, Franky’s Law courtroom advcoates, while also partnering with other state and nationals animal proetction organizations.
+Programs include our 25-year commitment to our ‘Dogs Chained for Life’, a Pet Club for elementary and middle school students, Franky’s Law courtroom advocates, as well as partnering with other state and national animal protection organizations.

 See YouTube MFOA: THE FIRST 15 YEARS